 Parsley is a famous herb in American, European and Middle Eastern cuisine.
 It contains various compounds such as vitamin C and carotenoids that help to reduce your high blood pressure.

 High blood pressure (hypertension) is one of the common medical conditions that affect at least one individual in every house.
 Lifestyle changes, exercise, and stress management may contribute significantly to lowering blood pressure, including the correct medicine.
-Not only medicines but also herbs and spices which are useful in treating high blood pressure such as garlic, ginger, ajwain.
+Not only medicines but also herbs and spices which are useful in treating high blood pressure such as garlic, ginger and ajwain.
 So, always eat healthily, stay healthy.

 Read more about: 10 Best Types Of Teas to Relieve Your Cough And Cold